louismark-dev/listen-together/README.md

 # Listen Together
-Listen Together allows friends to share control of thier music playback.
-An Apple Music account is required.
+Listen Together lets users share control of their music playback with friends.

 Please note that this project remains a work in progress.